carbon-design-system/carbon-components-vue/packages/core/src/components/cv-text-input/cv-text-input-notes.md

 - theme: (deprecated use light) '' or 'light'
 - type: If 'password' adds password features
 - value: optional initial value of the text input,
+- warn-text: optional used to convey a warning

 Other standard props e.g. disabled and placeholder